acorn-technology/react-and-rn-intro/tutorial/reactnative/rn-presentation.md

 ```

+Now type something in to the search bar, press Search, and see what happens...

 <!-- slide align="left" -->
 #### AcornTube - Fancy Native Refresh Control.

-Import the native RefreshControl component from React-Native
+In **App.js**, import the native RefreshControl component from React-Native
 ```javascript
 import { Text, View, Button, ListView, Image, TouchableOpacity, StyleSheet, RefreshControl} from 'react-native';